kmahaseth1/movies-dash/README.md

 - This approach may not capture every film's precise genre (e.g., "Beetlejuice Beetlejuice" is classified as Horror despite its substantial comedic content), but ensures consistent categorization across the dataset without sacrificing accuracy

 ### Production Country Validation
 To ensure that only movies produced in the US are used in the dashboard, production country data undergoes cross-validation so that only films listing "United States" as a production country in both TMDB and Wikipedia are included in the dataset.
-See the SQL code that creates the `production_country_FINAL` column in the database table:
+See the SQL code that creates the `production_country_final` column in the database table:
 ```
 UPDATE movie_data_raw
 SET production_country_final =